 Congrats!
 You officially have a website.

-You need to pick a theme that looks great so you can design a unique, awesome, and professional-looking book blog site.
+You need to pick a theme that looks great so that you can design a unique, fantastic, and professional-looking book blog site.

 - Responsive Design.
 These themes look great on any device.